 Should we forget about those who go about body shaming others?
 Should we pretend as if we never get mean criticism from our friends, family and even strangers?
 Well, we can’t help but accept the fact that people make mean remarks about our looks daily.
 They talk about how big our stomach is, how big our lips are, how big our nose is, how fat our legs are and many other negative remarks.

 They laugh at you for being an albino or for being black as coal.
 It’s no longer news that people make unsolicited suggestions on how we could have looked better.
 Some would say: “you would have been more finer if you were tall”.
 Some may say: “If your stomach wasn’t so big, you would have looked more pretty and sexy”.

-Well, let’s forget about what people say about you and let’s face the big question –“WHO ARE YOU?”
+Well, let’s forget about body shaming and let’s face the big question –“WHO ARE YOU?”
 Do you know who you are?
 Do you have confidence in yourself?
 I mean do you hold yourself in high esteem?
 Do you feel inferior in the sight of others especially those that look better than you?

 Don’t waste your time trying to change who you are.
-Don’t waste your time crying in your room about your looks.
-Those things do not worth your tears let alone your life.
+Don’t waste your time crying in your room about your looks, succumbing to body shaming.
+Those things do not worth your tears, let alone your life.
 It gets me upset when I see people committing suicide just because of their looks.
 Yes, some go to the extent of committing suicide.
-If there is any need to change yourself, change yourself because you see it as a way of improving your self and becoming a better person.
+If there is any need to change yourself, change yourself because you see it to improve yourself and become a better person.

 Writer: Yusuf Halimat Olamide